Rooted America: Immobility and Segregation of the Intercounty Migration Network: RESULTS

-The model also examines the interrelationship between internal and international migration.
-It shows that larger immigrant inflows during 2011 to 2015 are positively associated with larger inter-county inflows and outflows in the same period.
+The model also examines the relationship between internal and international migration.
+It shows that larger immigrant inflows from 2011 to 2015 are positively associated with larger inter-county inflows and outflows in the same period.
 This finding does not correspond to either side in the debate about internal migratory response to immigration, which contends that large immigrant inflows are either associated with small internal migrant inflow and large outflows, or not associated with internal migrant flows.
 Rather, the results suggest that counties with large immigrant inflows are active in \emph{both} sending and receiving intercounty migrants.
-And since the coefficient for immigrant inflows of the receiving county is larger than that of the sending county, immigrant inflows are actually associated with net \emph{increases} in internal migration of the county.
-Overall, the finding shows the sharing mobility pattern for internal and international migration, that counties popular among international immigrants are popular and active among internal migrants.
+Further, the larger coefficient of destination effect than the origin effect suggests that, increasing immigrant inflows to a county is associated with larger increase of internal inflow than internal outflow.
+In other words, immigration is actually associated with net population increase from internal migration.
+Overall, the finding shows a common mobility pattern for internal and international migration, wherein counties popular among international immigrants are also popular in receiving and active in sending internal migrants.\footnote{Since this is an aggregate-level analysis of population flows, the finding does not distinguish the characteristics of internal migrants, such as their race and ethnicity or socioeconomic status.
+Hence, we do not directly engage with more fine-grained debates about whether immigration deters in-migration and promotes out-migration of certain population categories as predicted by some literature (\citealt{frey_immigration_1995}), which requires more detailed data.}